In-Person Professional Development

 • Laugh together, eat good food, and experience many of the games from the Girls Leadership curriculum

-• Take home a printed curriculum to make the training easily actionable in the year ahead
+• Take home a copy of our curriculum to make the training easily actionable in the year ahead

 PROFESSIONAL DEVELOPMENT TOPICS BY DAY